Flourless Chocolate-Pecan Cookies

 - Yield: 12 cookies

 - 2 1/2 cups Pecan (or walnut) halves

 - 1/2 cup, plus 3 tbsp Unsweetened Dutch-process cocoa powder

 - 1 tbsp Vanilla

 - Position oven racks to the upper and lower thirds of the oven and preheat oven to 350º.

 - Toast nut halves on a baking sheet until golden and fragrant, about 9 minutes.
 Let cool, then coarsely chop.

 - Lower oven temperature to 320º.
 Line two baking sheets with parchment paper and set aside.

 - In a large bowl, whisk together confectioner’s sugar, cocoa powder and salt.
 Stir in chopped nuts.
 Add egg whites one at a time, and the vanilla, whisking in between each addition until batter is just moistened (over beating will make the batter too stiff).

-– Drop batter by spoonfuls onto prepared baking sheets to make 12 evenly spaced mounds.
+- Drop batter by spoonful onto prepared baking sheets to make 12 evenly spaced mounds.
 Bake until tops are lightly cracked and glossy, about 15 minutes.
 Slide cookies – parchment and all – onto wire racks to cool completely.